osrg/ryu-book/en/source/traffic_monitor.rst

     0000000000000001        3        0        0        0        0        0        0
     0000000000000001 fffffffe        0        0        0        0        0        0

-In " :ref:`ch_switching_hub` ", the SimpleSwitch13 module name (ryu.app.simple_switch_13) was specified for the ryu-manager command.
-However, the SimpleMonitor file name (./simple_monitor.py) is specified here.
+In " :ref:`ch_switching_hub` ", the SimpleSwitch13 module name (ryu.app.example_switch_13) was specified for the ryu-manager command.
+However, the SimpleMonitor13 module name (ryu.app.simple_monitor_13) is specified here.

 At this point, there is no flow entry (Table-miss flow entry is not displayed) and the count of each port is all 0.